-If you suffer from pain in the knees due to meniscus damage, knee cap issues, gout or arthritis, this practice may help you, however, as always, if you have significant issues, please check first with your healthcare provider before doing this exercise.
-[This may not be a good idea, for example, if you have cruciate ligament damage.]
+If you suffer from pain in the knees due to meniscus damage, knee cap issues, gout or arthritis, this practice may help you.
+However, as always, if you have significant issues, please check first with your healthcare provider before doing this exercise.
+[It may not be a good idea, for example, if you have cruciate ligament damage.]

 You will need a few props:

-- Three cushions (books about two inches thick could work)
+- Three cushions (or books about two inches thick)

-- Some wooden doweling (start with a smaller diameter dowel first, say one inch and work your way up over time to 1.5 inches) or a rolled up towel.
-Another option, in place of the dowel, is to fold up a really thin sticky mat if you have one.
-Shown here are the two sizes of dowel you can use, but again, start with the thinnest one first.
+- Some wooden doweling (start with a smaller diameter dowel first, say 1 inch and work your way up over time to 1.5 inches) or a rolled up towel.
+Another option, in place of the dowel, is to fold up a really thin sticky mat, if you have one.
+Shown here are the two sizes of dowel you can use.

 We will start off gently with holds of only one minute in each of the three positions.
 The first position uses all three cushions.